al-gladkow/Financial-Planning/README.md

 4. Compute the portfolio value of cryptocurrencies and print the results.

 #### Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds)

-**Important:** Remember to create a `.env` file in your working directory to store the values of your Alpaca API key and Alpaca secret key.

 1. Create two variables named `my_agg` and `my_spy` and set them equal to `200` and `50`, respectively.